-CTMD designed and implemented Sharing Traditions to reach out effectively to the youth residing in New York City’s growing immigrant and ethnic communities, to educate these young people about the extraordinary artistic traditions within their culture, to provide a supportive environment for the study and celebration of these traditions and to empower young people through self-realization.
+CTMD designed and implemented Sharing Traditions to reach out effectively to the youth residing in New York City’s growing immigrant and ethnic communities, to educate young people about the extraordinary artistic traditions within their culture, to provide a supportive environment for the study and celebration of these traditions and to empower young people through self-realization.

 CTMD formally initiated the Sharing Traditions program in the late 1990s, and has implemented intensive, ongoing classes and workshops for youth in the Mountain Jewish, Bukharan Jewish, Indo-Caribbean, Mexican, Peruvian, Colombian, Chinese and Ukrainian Communities.